 Catalog Description: Types of regime, politics and conflict in developing global regions.
 The breeding grounds, motivation and methods of international terrorist groups, and the means of counter terrorism.
 Causes and consequences of the 11 Sep.
 2001 attacks upon the United States.

 Learning Objectives: students will

-Current academic requirements are detailed on the Requirements page; requirements for the course adapted to course-by-conference are the same, except that any class session that is missed, shall be replaced with an essay of one typed page, single-spaced on the session's reading or topic -- or, at the discretion of the instructor, by a tutorial session.
+Current academic requirements are detailed on the Syllabus in Canvas and the Requirements page; requirements for the course adapted to course-by-conference are the same, except that any class session that is missed, shall be replaced with an essay of one typed page, single-spaced on the session's reading or topic -- or, at the discretion of the instructor, by a tutorial session.
 The weekly timetable of readings will be compressed (perhaps to five weeks) for a summer course, and a subset of readings may be selected.
 Honors students: additional readings, presentations, discussion, test questions and a brief paper may be required: see Requirements page.About the Books and Materials

 Please attend at least one of the Alabama World Affairs Council's excellent guest speaker events, usually held at 231 Montgomery St., second Tuesday of the month at 5:30 pm.
 Please dress smartly and obey the laws and HC policy about alcohol consumption.
 See my archive of notes at www.AWAC.US and the current events at ALWAC.org.